 \subsection{Performance Comparison}

 In this section, we first compare our method with several baselines such as FGSM and BIM and other methods that aims to avoid over-fitting to the white-box model, including DI, TI, SIM, and SGM.
 Then we integrate our method with other attack methods, such as TI, MI, and ATA, for showing the compatibility of our method.
 In the experiments, we follow the original settings of these baseline methods.
 NL-101, SlowFast-101 and TPN-101 are used as white-box models for generating adversarial examples to attack other black-box models.
-For our method, the shift length $L$ is set as 7, the weight matrix $W$ is initialized with Gaussian function, and the adjacent shift is adopted in the temporal translation.
+For our method, the shift length $L$ is set as 7, the weight matrix $W$ is generated with Gaussian function, and the adjacent shift is adopted in the temporal translation.
 We conduct performance comparison under both one-step attack and iterative attack on UCF-101 and Kinetics-400.
 The results are summarized in Figure~\ref{fig_per_com}, where dashed lines and solid lines denote the one-step attaks and multi-step attacks respectively, the number in parentheses of the legend indicates the number of iterations.
 We use TT(1) and TT(10) to denote TT-FGSM and TT-BIM, respectively.

 \textbf{One-step attack.} For the one-step attack, we have the following observations.
 First, except for using TPN-101 as the white-box model (Figure 3(i), 3(ii)), our temporal translation attack method (TT(1)) consistently achieves much higher success rates than other baselines.
 For example, when attacking TPN-101 and TPN-50 using adversarial examples generated from NL-101, our method yields an improvement of more than 30\% compared with other transfer-based attack methods.
 The results basically demonstrate the effectiveness of our method towards improving the transferability of video adversarial examples.
 Second, when using TPN-101 as the white-box model for adversarial example generation (Figure 3(iii)), the improvement of attack success rate gained from temporal translation is not so significant.
 Compared to FGSM(1), the performance improvement is less than 1\% when attacking SlowFast-101.
 The results basically suggest TPN-101 is less sensitive to temporal patterns.
-To further prove this, we visualize the average losses for white-box models at different shift lengths in Appendix.